Introduced at Baselworld 2012 in March, the Omega Speedmaster Racing is a more affordable version of the brand’s Co-Axial Speedmaster movement.

-The dial comes in a variety of colors (see below).
-Subdials feature triangular textured “Clou de Paris.”
-Blackened, rhodium-plated hands and luminous hour and minute hands; luminous hour indexes.
+The Speedmaster Racing dial comes in a variety of colors (see below) and is shown in white with black subidials (panda style) and yellow accents.
+Additionally, the subdials feature triangular textured “Clou de Paris.”
+Time in indicated via stainless steel luminous baton-shaped hands for the hours and minutes.
+The central chronograph seconds hand is needle-shaped and has a bright yellow varnish.
+The 30-minute and 12-hour chronograph subdials have baton-shaped hands in the same bright yellow hue.
+Small seconds are displayed by the black baton-shaped hand in the subdial at 9 o’clock.
 Functions include hours, minutes, small seconds at 9 o’clock and the date (displayed at 6 o’clock and can be corrected using the included tool to adjust the button at 10 o’clock).
-Central chronograph seconds hand, the 30-minute recorder at 3 o’clock and 12-hour counter at 6 o’clock.
+The central chronograph seconds hand, the 30-minute recorder at 3 o’clock and 12-hour counter at 6 o’clock.

 The Omega Speedmaster does not technically feature an in-house manufacture movement, it does, however, have the brand’s famous Co-Axial chronometer movement, made in-house, exclusively for Omega – all for under five grand.
 That’s more than three grand less than the price of the 9300 based Speedmaster.